Anonymous SMS vs End-to-End Encryption: What's the Difference?

 Given the security landscape, here are recommendations for different use cases:

-Use anonymous SMS services like Ghost when you need to communicate without revealing your phone number.
-Learn how to send anonymous SMS safely.
+Use private SMS services like Ghost when you need to communicate without revealing your phone number.
+Learn how to send private SMS safely.

 For Content Security